pratik-codes/pratik-codes/README.md

 ### 👋

-### I'm a fullstack developer, optimist, and a open source advocate.
+### I'm a full-stack developer, optimist, and open-source advocate.
 I'm currently working on my OS app called [dashlit.com](https://dashlit.com) and contributing to multiple open-source projects.

-### I mainly build with React, Node, GO, AWS and Solidity but I'm always learning new tools & technologies.
+### I mainly build with React, Node, GO, AWS, and Solidity but I'm always learning new tools & technologies.

 --------